Auguste-Siméon Colas

-Auguste-Siméon Colas (29 December 1876 – 24 October 1968) was a member of Paris Foreign Missions Society and the last missionary archbishop of Archdiocese of Pondicherry.
-On 29 September 1930 he succeeded Archbishop Elie-Jean-Joseph Morel when the later resigned due to health reasons.
+Auguste-Siméon Colas M.E.P.
+(29 December 1876 – 24 October 1968) was a member of Paris Foreign Missions Society and the last missionary archbishop of Archdiocese of Pondicherry.
+On 29 September 1930, he succeeded Archbishop Elie-Jean-Joseph Morel when the later resigned for health reasons.
 He was the bishop until 28 October 1955.
 He was succeeded by Ambrose Rayappan.

 Early life

 He was born on 29 December 1876 at the parish of Saint-Sulpice, Paris, France.
 He did his early schooling at Lycée Henri-IV for two years.
 Then he entered the joint minor Seminary of Notre Dame des Champs.
 Desiring to become an official in the French army, for his secondary education he entered Lycée privé Sainte-Geneviève under the care of Jesuits.
 In March 1895, he entered the Saint-Sulpice seminary at Issy-les-Moulineaux.
 He entered Paris Foreign Missions Society in September 1896.
 He was ordained priest on 24 June 1900.